matt-ava/beginner-cadence-course/Chapter1.0.md

 **1) Explain what the Blockchain is in your own words.**

-Blockchain is a shared, immutable ledger that facilitates the process of recording transactions and tracking assets in a network.
+Blockchain is a shared, immutable ledger that facilitates the process of recording transactions and tracking assets in a network, it's also publicly available for anyone to read or store information, without any central authority.

 **2) Explain what a Smart Contract is.**